ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 -----------------

-This post is already pretty long so I will close it here, but there are a number of other topics that I care about and deserve a type-friendly treatment, for example exception handling and concurrency, and extremely useful libraries such as `async` and `stm`.
+This post is already pretty long so I will close it here, but there are a number of other topics that I care about and deserve a type-friendly treatment, for example exception handling and concurrency, as well as extremely useful libraries such as `async` and `stm` that I'd love to incorporate in this treatment.

 Thank you for reading this far, I hope you enjoyed it and got something out of it.
 Feel free to reach out on twitter with feedback, comments, etc. Those are always welcome!